farhanhubble/Advanced-Driving-Lanes-Detection/README.md

 3. S channel highlights the lane markings clearly if images have good saturation.
 4. L channel can be combined with S channel to exclude edges from low-lit areas.

+The parameters in the evaluation phase were tuned to detect the lane lines in nearly all frames of the project video.

 Final thresholds are avilable throughout the notebook by calling **get_thresholds()** and the combined mask used on all video frames is obtained by calling **get_lane_mask()**.
 Here is  summary of the mask names and corresponding thresholds:

 | Mask Name | Thresholds | Description                                                 |